 The infant cognitive development demonstrates that at least by 9 months of age, infants have developed a conceptual system sufficiently rich to allow engagement in preverbal problem-solving, inductive inference of argument hierarchy and language acquisition.
 The data above suggests that originally, the deep structure of sentences has been a linguistic copy of the experienced or observed overt causality-agency relationships in animate actions.
 This paradigm may have been also used during evolution in gestural-verbal protospeech of Homo erectus.
 The learning syntax is guided by the innate capacity to conceive the causal and agency relationships, initially in biological and then in mechanical movements.

 In the animal kingdom, survival depends on the ability to extract the biological motion from other movements in order to identify the intentions of predators and the behaviour of prey and mates.
-An inborn predisposition to attend to biological motions is presumably part of an evolutionarily ancient and non-species-specific system predisposing animals, including reptiles, birds and primates, to preferentially attend to the sights and sounds of conspecifics and other animate beings.
+An inborn predisposition to attend to biological motions is presumably part of an evolutionarily ancient and non-species-specific system predisposing animals, including reptiles, birds, mammals and primates, to preferentially attend to the sights and sounds of conspecifics and other animate beings.
 This predisposition is present in human infants at birth.
 Two day old babies can discriminate between biological and non-biological point-light animations.
-This ability grows within few months to an innate knowledge about argument hierarchy that predicts subject/object asymmetry and dependency.
-By 8-9 months, infants can differentiate biological motion and understand simple intentional actions.
+This ability grows within few months to an innate knowledge about agency relationships and argument hierarchy that predicts subject/object asymmetry and dependency.
+By 8-9 months, infants can differentiate various biological motions and understand simple intentional actions.
 This early social perception ability soon develops to an incredible toolbox for social cognition, associated with the identification of agents, their goal and intention.
 Based on this ability, children can correctly use verbs and their arguments that describe actions and events following the rules of causality and agency relationships in their third birthday.